PokéBase - Pokémon Q&A

 • There are some situations where you have to think beyond STAB.
 For example, Lucario's strongest attack in B2/W2 is actually Return for a long stretch of the playthrough because it doesn't get access to high-power STAB moves until late.
 These scenarios are especially common prior to the physical-special split in Gen 4, and even more so in Gen 1/2 where many Pokemon have shallow movepools.

-• Your Pokemon's strongest attack doesn't necessarily come from its highest attacking stat, especially when options are limited.
+• Your Pokemon's strongest attack doesn't necessarily come from its highest attacking stat.
+Especially in older games, many Pokemon have poor movepools that force you to use the other stat.

 • If your Pokemon has a second STAB or other powerful attack, you can consider having a stronger, inaccurate move for this slot (which can be used as a nuke for the Gym Leader's ace, etc).
 Otherwise, your main attack would ideally have high accuracy and >5 PP to minimise hassle.